Kenneth T. Jackson - Robert Moses, Hero of New York?

 Dwarkesh Patel 0:29:20

-Right.
-Yeah.
-And I mean, the point about the governors and mayors needing him, it was especially important to have somebody who could like work that fast.
-If you're going to get reelected in four years or two years, you need somebody who can get public works done faster than they're done today.
-Right.
-If you want to be there for the opening.
-Yeah, exactly.
+Right, yeah.
+And the point about the governors and mayors needing him, it was especially important to have somebody who could work that fast.
+If you're going to get reelected in four years or two years, and want to be there for the opening you need somebody who can get public works done faster than they're done today.

 Kenneth Jackson 0:29:36